Honey Petal Plants

 Habitat: The species occurs on gravel bars, rocky stream or river banks, woodland edges, and moist thickets, but is quite tolerant of drought once established.

 More: I am at the beginning of removing and replacing Multiflora rose with a mixture of native and non-native shrubs in my yard.
 I think Physocarpus opulifolius 'Tiny Wine' will be a good partner in this plan.
 I also like 'Tiny Wine' for its potential use in flower arranging.
 I think the scale of it will work in both large and small bouquets.
+The inner bark of the species has been used medicinally, but the plant also has toxic properties so proceed with caution.

 Nursery: Spring Meadow